Tonypandy riots: Riots at Tonypandy

 A small police presence might have deterred window-breakages, but police had been moved from the streets to protect the residences of mine owners and managers.

 At 1:20 am on 9 November, orders were sent to Colonel Currey at Cardiff to despatch a squadron of the 18th Hussars to reach Pontypridd at 8:15 am.
 Upon arrival, one contingent patrolled Aberaman and another was sent to Llwynypia, where it patrolled all day.
-Returning to Pontypridd at night, the troops arrived at Porth as a disturbance was breaking out, and the maintained order until the arrival of the Metropolitan Police.
+Returning to Pontypridd at night, the troops arrived at Porth as a disturbance was breaking out, and then maintained order until the arrival of the Metropolitan Police.

 Although no authentic record exists of casualties since many miners would have refused treatment for fear of prosecution for their part in the riots, nearly 80 police and over 500 citizens were injured.
 One miner, Samuel Rhys, died of head injuries that were said to have been inflicted by a policeman's baton, but the verdict of the coroner's jury was cautious: "We agree that Samuel Rhys died from injuries he received on 8 November caused by some blunt instrument.
 The evidence is not sufficiently clear to us how he received those injuries."
-Similarly, the medical evidence concluded, "The fracture had been caused by a blunt instrument—it might have been caused by a policeman's truncheon or by two of the several weapons used by the strikers, which were produced in court."
+Similarly, the medical evidence concluded, "The fracture had been caused by a blunt instrument - it might have been caused by a policeman's truncheon or by two of the several weapons used by the strikers, which were produced in court."
 Authorities had reinforced the town with 400 policemen, one company of the Lancashire Fusiliers, billeted at Llwynypia, and the squadron of the 18th Hussars.

 Thirteen miners from Gilfach Goch were arrested and prosecuted for their part in the unrest.
 The trial of the thirteen occupied six days in December.
 During the trial, they were supported by marches and demonstrations by up to 10,000 men, who were refused entry to the town.
 Custodial terms of two to six weeks were issued to some of the respondents; others were discharged or fined.